 Students with learning support requirements who are enrolled in both learning support courses and credit courses may not withdraw from the required learning support courses with a W unless they also withdraw from credit courses.

-After two unsuccessful attempts to satisfy any required subject area, students are placed on probation.
-After three unsuccessful attempts to satisfy any required subject area, students are excluded from Basic Studies.
-Students may not be considered for readmission within three years of the exclusion.
-Prior to exclusion, however, a student may appeal for up to two additional course attempts under the following three conditions:
+After two unsuccessful attempts to satisfy learning support English or reading, students are excluded from Basic Studies for one year.
+After three unsuccessful attempts to satisfy learning support math, students are excluded from Basic Studies for one year.
+Students may not be considered for readmission within one year of the exclusion.